mohamadamgad/Booking-system/README.md

 ## TODO's
 1. Docarize the app
-2. Use a more scalable database
+2. Use a more production like database (Mysql)